troythewolfe/nNest/README.md

 ##TODO
 ###Cache
 * use filecomp to check if the gen css/js files are different, and if so, add timestamp to break cache ((http://docs.python.org/library/filecmp.html)
-* seperate out global vs page level css/js so that global can be cached
 * add cache breaking mechanism to generated files

 ###Build process